“This post may contain affiliate links. Please read my disclosure for more info.

-But being on top of your credit score is also critical.
-It’s used in a lot more situations than you might realize.
-Anything from loan approvals, credit card rates or insurance applications.
+But being on top of your credit rating is also critical.
+It’s used in everything from loan approvals, credit card rates, insurance applications and possibly even employment applications.

-Even potential employers are interested in checking your credit history.
-Although they can’t access your credit score, they’re still interested in your general payment history.
+Potential employers can’t access your credit score, but they’re still interested in your general payment history.
 Why?

 - They may interpret a lot of late payments as a sign that you’re disorganized, and not very responsible.